Continuing Care Assistant (Part-time studies)School of Health Sciences Certificate

 Demand for health-care workers is high, and that includes demand for continuing care assistants.
 If you enjoy caring for others, and if you want to get into the workforce quickly, Saskatchewan Polytechnic’s Continuing Care Assistant program might be just what you’re looking for.

 As a continuing care assistant, you’ll work directly with clients in long-term care, home care, assisted living, some areas in acute care, and even special needs classrooms.
 You’ll help them with mobility, personal care, assisting them to eat their meals, and medication monitoring.
 It’s a face-to-face, people-focused job.

 Saskatchewan Polytechnic's Continuing Care Assistant program is a one-year certificate program that you can take in Saskatoon, Regina or Prince Albert.
-You can also take it through your local regional college or through part-time distance education.
+You can also take it through your local regional college or through part-time distance Flexible Learning.

 The program combines hands-on classroom learning with practical clinical experience.
 You’ll build knowledge and skills in:

 - dementia management strategies;

 - gerontology (a major area of study);